afroditinats/PINNs/README.md

-modules_esc & pinn_esc => both used to run the pinn using various stopping criteria.
+modules_esc / pinn_esc / all_esc_experiments => both used to run the pinn using various stopping criteria.
 ---

 I ran the PINN for different values of each hyperparameter (of the NN architecture) and plotted the results.
 For now, I'm also playing around with Optuna for hyperparameter tuning.
 More results on changing the optimizers' learning rates will be added.